-- 6. Move the sphere away from the center of the grid so you can clearly see both locators and the sphere. - 7.
-Use the Select tool (hot key = \mathbf{q}) to drag a selection marquee around all three objects. - 8.
-Open the Hypergraph in connections mode by choosing Window ➤ Hypergraph: Connections.
-You should see eight nodes in the Hypergraph (see Figure 1.6). - locator1 and locator2 are the two transform nodes for the locators. locatorShape1 and locatorShape2 are the two shape nodes for the locators. nurbsSphere1 is the transform node for the NURBS sphere.
-And nurbsSphereShape1 is the shape node for the sphere; it's connected to MakeNurbSphere1, which is the history node, and to initialShadingGroup.
+At the bottom of the screen are the two transform nodes for locator1 and locator2. locatorShape1 and locatorShape2 are the shape nodes for the locators. nurbsSphere1 is the transform node for the NURBS sphere.
+And nurbsSphereShape1 is the shape node for the sphere; it's connected to makeNurbSphere1, which is the history node, and to initialShadingGroup.
 The initialShadingGroup node is the default shading group that is applied to all geometry; without this node, the geometry can't be shaded or rendered.
+When you

-When you apply a new shader to an object, the connection to initialShadingGroup is replaced with a connection to the new shader.
-A shader is a node that determines how a surface appears in Maya as well as how it reacts to virtual lights. - 9.
-In the Hypergraph window, use Alt+RMB to zoom out a little.
+FIGURE 1.7 The input and output connections of the two locators and the sphere are graphed in the Node Editor. apply a new shader to an object, the connection to initialShadingGroup is replaced with a connection to the new shader.
+A shader is a node that determines how a surface appears in Maya, as well as how it reacts to virtual lights.